-Among the several ways discussed above of accommodating covariate effects, the PH and the accelerated lifetime models have seen widespread use.
+The PH and the accelerated lifetime models have seen widespread use.
 Of the two, the PH model is more commonly used.
-The PH formulation is also more easily extended to accommodate nonparametric baseline methods and can incorporate unobserved heterogeneity.
+The PH formulation is also more easily extended to accommodate nonparametric baseline methods and can incorporate unobserved heterogeneity (unobserved heterogeneity cannot be incorporated in an accelerated lifetime model due to identification problems).

 3.3.
-General Forms
+General Form

-The PH and the accelerated forms are rather restrictive in specifying the effect of covariates over time.
-The PH form assumes that the effect of covariates is to change the baseline hazard by a constant factor that is independent of duration.
-The accelerated form allows time-varying effects, but specifies the time-varying effects to be monotonic and smooth in the time domain.
+The PH and the accelerated lifetime models are rather restrictive in specifying the effect of covariates over time.
+The PH model assumes that the effect of covariates is to change the baseline hazard by a constant factor that is independent of duration.
+The accelerated lifetime model allows time-varying effects, but specifies the time-varying effects to be monotonic and smooth in the time domain.
 In some situations, the use of more general time-varying covariate effects may be preferable.
 For example, in a model of departure time from home for recreational trips, the effect of children on the termination of home-stay duration may be much more "accelerated" during the evening period than in earlier periods of the day, because the evening period is most convenient (from schedule considerations) for joint-activity participation with children.
 This sudden non-monotonic acceleration during a specific period of the day cannot be captured by the PH or the accelerated lifetime model.

-A generalized version of the PH and accelerated forms can be obtained by accommodating more flexible interaction terms of the covariates and time: $\lambda (u) = \lambda_0(u, x, \beta) g(u, x, \beta)$, where the functions, λ_0 and g can be as general as desired.
-An important issue, however, in specifying general forms is that interpretation (and/or identification) can become difficult; the analyst would do well to retain a simple specification that captures the salient interaction patterns for the duration process under study.
-For example, one possibility in the context of the departure time example discussed earlier is to specify the hazard function as: $\lambda (u) = \lambda_0 \exp[g(u, x, \beta)]$, and estimate separate effects of covariates for each of a few discrete periods within the entire time domain.
+An alternative is to accommodate more flexible interaction terms of the covariates and time: $\lambda(u) = \lambda_0 \exp[g(u, x, \beta)]$, where the function g can be as general as desired.
+An important issue, however, in specifying general forms is that interpretation can become difficult; the analyst would do well to retain a simple specification for g that captures the salient interaction patterns for the duration process under study.
+For example, one possibility in the context of the departure time example discussed earlier is to estimate separate effects of covariates for each of a few discrete periods within the entire time domain.